 Instead of eating party mix (like Chex), make your own trail mix with a variety of dried fruits like raisins, apricots and dates, your favorite nuts, and some chocolate chips.

-Simple Substitutions Help your Health and Budget
+This post is part of the series: Simple Substitutions Help your Health and Budget

 - Healthy Alternatives to Snack Food – Nutritious & Budget-Friendly